Duvard1/GreenCommerce/Backend/Domains/Users/ImageUpload/README.md

 ---

-## 🧠 Notas y Consideraciones
+## 🧠 Notes and Considerations
-Las credenciales de AWS Academy expiran después de unos minutos.
-Siempre usa las actuales.

-El bucket de S3 debe ser creado previamente desde la consola de AWS.

-Kafka debe estar corriendo antes de hacer peticiones.

-Este microservicio se puede integrar fácilmente con otro que consuma el evento ImageUploaded y actualice una base de datos.
+- AWS Academy credentials expire after a few minutes.
+Always use the current ones.

+- The S3 bucket must be created beforehand via the AWS console.

+- Kafka must be running before making requests.

+- This microservice can easily be integrated with another that consumes the `ImageUploaded` event and updates a database.

 ---

-### 🧑‍💻 Autor
+### 🧑‍💻 Author

-Desarrollado por: Duvard Cisneros
+Developed by: Duvard Cisneros

-Proyecto: GreenCommerce – Programación
+Project: GreenCommerce – Distributed Programming, UCE

-Distribuida, UCE